-High blood pressure is an often deadly but treatable condition that can be improved with green tea by helping sufferers reduce their systolic and diastolic numbers, maintaining alertness, and improving their overall health simply by adding a cup of green tea to their meals or any other time of the day.
+High blood pressure is an often deadly but treatable condition that can be improved with a daily cup of green tea.
+Green is known to help reduce systolic and diastolic numbers, maintaining alertness, and improve your overall health.
 Organic compounds found in green tea interact in our bodies to improve heart and arterial health naturally, with medical research to confirm these claims.

 Approximately 1/3 of American adults suffer from high blood pressure, also known as hypertension, most without even knowing.
 Dubbed a “silent killer,” hypertension has very few symptoms until you get into a dangerously high range.
 However, sustained moderate hypertension can cause heart disease, stroke, angina, arterial plaque build-up, heart attack, and a slew of other conditions, all without symptoms while the damage is being done.
 On the flip side, hypertension can also be caused by these health issues, creating a vicious cycle that raises your blood pressure continuously.
 The majority of these conditions are fatal if left untreated.
 Depending on the root cause of your hypertension, green tea may help bring your blood pressure numbers down to a more reasonable range.